Drought in water-rich Kerala compels the state to start taking conservation seriously

 The rains failed the people of Kerala in 2016.
 With both the Southwest and the Northeast monsoon failing the state that is called god’s own country for its unending green stretches, the Kerala government has decided to scale up the well-recharging programme called Mazhapolima (Rain Bounty) from Thrissur district to all parts of the state.

-According to the India Meteorological Department, the Southwest monsoon from June to September was deficient by 34% and the Northeast monsoon from October to December by 62%.
-Instead of receiving the annual average of 2,508 mm till December 14, the state has only received 1,532.5 mm, a massive deficit of 61.10%.
+According to the India Meteorological Department, the southwest monsoon from June to September was deficient by 34% and the northeast monsoon from October to December by 62%.
+Instead of receiving the annual average of 2,508 mm till December 14, the state has only received 1,532.5 mm, a deficit of some 39%.
 While Wayanad and Thrissur districts had the highest deficit in the southwest monsoon, Kasargod and Kozhikode had the highest deficit during the northeast monsoon.

 With 62% of the state’s population (2011 Census) sourcing their water requirements from dug wells in their home compounds, the state government recently decided to upscale the Mazhapolima model of rainwater recharging of wells to all parts of Kerala.
 Mazhapolima, a programme initiated by the district administration of Thrissur, has been found successful and effective in increasing the water in the wells in this central district of the state.